SAP-samples/xsc-cap-migration/DataMigration.md

 </p>

-7. Enter the Hana cloud target schema in the next field.
+7. Enter the SAP HANA cloud target schema in the next field.

 8. In the next field as shown below, enter the data migration user name which was created earlier and for which the necessary privileges were granted.
 Make sure the user already exists else a error message will be thrown to create the user and assign necessary privileges.